-Summary: Provides external links to hazard information and analysis resources, including single- and multi-hazard data as well as modeling and analytic tools.
+Summary: This resource provides external links to hazard information and analysis resources, including single- and multi-hazard data as well as modeling and analytic tools.
 Includes links from federal programs such as NOAA, USGS, NIFC, and others.

 DROUGHT AND INFRASTRUCTURE: A PLANNING GUIDE